Back in June 2019, I bought three Olimex A64-Olinuxino boards, which I'm using for testing and demos of networking protocols.

 BlueTooth 4.0 (with BLE).
 It works.
 I'm getting roughly 2Mbit/s over BNEP, with 20ms latency.

-The BlueTooth interface disappears after a reboot (this is still the case with kernel 5.10).
+The BlueTooth interface disappears after a reboot.
 You need to physically power-cycle the board in order to recover.

 The board runs fine on a 1400mAh toy battery.
 The PMIC indicates that it's using 800mA when idle; if that's accurate, then the small battery should be enough for a few hours continuous use, which is enough for most demos.